Top 11 Tips for Moving with Kids

 2. Acclimate the Kids to Your New Home

-They say familiarity breeds contempt, but whoever wrote the timeless adage must not have known about moving.
+They say familiarity breeds contempt, but whoever wrote the timeless adage must not have known about moving to a new home.
 Much of the fear and anxiety experienced by children in anticipation of a move is not moving day itself, but what awaits them at their new home.
-Whether you are moving across town or relocating to a new city hundreds of miles away, it is an excellent idea to let your kids become acquainted with their new surroundings.
-If you are making a long-distance move, treat the acclimation process as a kind of family vacation.
+Whether you are moving across town or relocating to a new city hundreds of miles away, it is an excellent idea to let your kids become acquainted and excited with their new surroundings.
+If you are making a long-distance move, treat the acclimation process as a kind of happy family vacation.

 3. Participation Equal Buying into a Move

 One of the most effective ways to get your kids to buy into a move involves letting them participate in the moving process.
 Simply telling them to get into the family car on moving day does not get your kids involved in the move.
 Start by asking your kids to pack their stuff for transport on moving day.
 Then, ask them to help you move some of the popular family accessories, such as paintings and heirlooms left by loved ones.
 Participation in the moving process will encourage most children to buy into relocation.

 4. Celebrate Your Time in Your Current Home